-If you saw Sunday’s post then you will already know that I fell head over heels in love for Valencia.
-Before I start sharing my tips and advice for anyone planning to visit Valencia for a long weekend break, I thought I’d share what I got up to while I was there…
+If you saw Sunday’s post then you will already know that I fell head over heels in love for Valencia but for anyone planning to visit Valencia for a long weekend break, I thought I’d share what I got up to while I was there…

 Day 1 in Valencia

 I flew into Valencia from Manchester via Dusseldorf and I arrived with that fresh and excited optimism that comes with visiting a new city.
-I didn’t know what to expect at all.
+I didn’t know what to expect at all, having read no guides to Valencia before arriving.
 I know some people would find this pretty terrifying but I love the excitement of an unknown city.

 I was met by David from the tourism board at the airport.
 We took a quick stop at my hotel before heading for lunch at a very traditional restaurant, .
 I was so happy to have David with me as this was the kind of restaurant I would have walked straight past if I were on my own.
-He told me a lot about Valencia and their way of life and it was here that I began to pick up on their love for long lunches and great food.
+He gave me a brief guide to Valencia and told me a lot about their way of life and it was here that I began to pick up on their love for long lunches and great food.

 So, after a long lunch I was free to start exploring the city.
 Of course, the moment David left me I became hopelessly lost.
 My battery had died on my phone so I couldn’t use Google Maps to figure out where I was and I’ve never been any good with paper maps.